 AF-area mode – Subject-tracking AF

-AF subject detection options – Animal
+AF subject detection options – Birds

 AF when subject not detected – On